Aleph017/Babylon-Shelf/README.md

 # Babylon Shelf

 This is a silly project that imitates Library of Babel.
-Python and C++ versions are present.
+Python, C++ and Java versions are present.

 # How to run it?